leewtai/leewtai.github.io/courses/data_mining/homeworks/proj3.md

   - Your introduction and conclusion should be written at the level so a peer outside of this class can understand your intent and findings.

-### Abstract requirements
+### Critique requirements
-To complete this portion, I recommend you talk to each other before the full project is finished.
+To complete this portion, I recommend you talk to each other **before** the full project is finished.
 - What was the initial motivation for tackling the project?
 - What datasets were used?
 - What aspect of the project is considered a **data-mining** and what is discovered?